Many-body localization and the area law in two dimensions: Introduction

-\dropcap{P}aradigmatic to thermodynamics is the assumption that almost any initial state of a generic closed system will evolve into a thermal state governed by the expectation values of a few macroscopic quantities such as energy or particle number \cite{Polkovnikov2011,Gogolin2016}.
+Paradigmatic to thermodynamics is the assumption that almost any initial state of a generic closed system will evolve into a thermal state governed by the expectation values of a few macroscopic quantities such as energy or particle number \cite{Polkovnikov2011,Gogolin2016}.
 Many-body localization (MBL) provides a hallmark exception to this paradigm and generalizes the well-understood phenomena of Anderson localization \cite{Anderson1958} to the interacting realm.
 Even in the presence of interactions, too much information of the initial state is retained, which hinders equilibration and the description by a thermal ensemble \cite{Gornyi2005,Basko2006,Pal2010,Abanin2019}.
-Since the pioneering works of \cite{Gornyi2005,Basko2006}, many-body localization has raised tremendous attention as an increasing number of astonishing properties of this phase where uncovered.
-These include a logarithmic growth of entanglement in quenched systems \cite{Bardarson2012,Serbyn2013,Znidaric2008}, locality of information spread celebrated for potential applications in quantum information sciences \cite{Banuls2017,Friesdorf2015}, unusual transport properties \cite{Luitz2017,Agarwal2017,BarLev2017}, and an area law \cite{Eisert2010} scaling of the entanglement in the {\it excited states} \cite{Bauer2013}.
-These findings were substantiated in one spatial dimension by extensive numerical studies that employed mainly exact diagonalization or tensor network approaches as well as the emergence of the so-called $\ell$-bit picture \cite{Serbyn2013} which allows the construction of the quasi-local conserved quantities instructively describing the memory of the initial state in the MBL phase \cite{Abanin2019}.
+Since the pioneering works of \cite{Gornyi2005,Basko2006}, many-body localization has raised tremendous attention as an increasing number of astonishing properties of this phase were uncovered.
+These include a logarithmic growth of entanglement in quenched systems \cite{Bardarson2012,Serbyn2013,Znidaric2008}, locality of information spread celebrated for potential applications in quantum information sciences \cite{Banuls2017,Friesdorf2015}, unusual transport properties \cite{Luitz2017,Agarwal2017,BarLev2017}, an area law \cite{Eisert2010} scaling of the entanglement in the {\it excited states} \cite{Bauer2013}, and the $\ell$-bit picture \cite{Serbyn2013}.
+These findings were substantiated in one spatial dimension by extensive numerical studies that employed mainly exact diagonalization or tensor network approaches \cite{Abanin2019}.
+However, the fate of MBL in the thermodynamic limit was recently questioned as discussed below \cite{PhysRevB.100.104204,PhysRevE.102.062144,PhysRevB.103.024203,PhysRevE.104.054105,PhysRevLett.127.230603,ABANIN2021168415,PhysRevLett.124.186601,Panda_2020,PhysRevB.102.100202,PhysRevB.105.144203,PhysRevB.105.174205,PhysRevB.95.155129,PhysRevLett.121.140601,PhysRevLett.119.150602,PhysRevB.99.195145,PhysRevResearch.2.033262,PhysRevB.100.115136,PhysRevB.106.L020202,https://doi.org/10.48550/arxiv.2012.15270}.